sormuras/sormuras.github.io/blog/2018-09-09-testing-in-the-modular-world.md

 # Testing In The Modular World

-This is a blog about how to organize and execute tests.
+This is a blog about how to organize, find and execute tests.
 This is not an introduction to the Java module system.

 ## Good ol' times

-Flash-back to the early days of unit testing in Java and to the question _"Where should I put my test files?"_
+Flash-back to the early days of unit testing in Java and to the question: [_"Where should I put my test files?"_](https://junit.org/junit4/faq.html#organize_1)

 - You can place your tests in the same package and directory as the classes under test.